-North Carolina’s postsecondary completion rate of 72% for 4-year private institutions means that more than seven in every ten students who began postsecondary at one of North Carolina’s 4-year, non-profit private colleges or universities in fall 2012 completed a degree or credential by 2018.
-This completion rate was four percentage points below the national average (76%).
+North Carolina’s postsecondary completion rate of 75% for 4-year private institutions means that more than seven in every ten students who began postsecondary at one of North Carolina’s 4-year, non-profit private colleges or universities in fall 2014 completed a degree or credential by 2020.
+This completion rate was two percentage points below the national average (77%).

-Most of these students were relatively recent high school graduates: 90% were age 20 or under.
-Students ages 21-24 were 5% of the fall 2012 cohort and “non-traditional” age students (25+) were 4% of the cohort.
+Most of these students were relatively recent high school graduates: 83% were age 20 or under.
+Students ages 21-24, as well as “non-traditional” age students (25+) were part both at 9% of the fall 2014 cohort.

-Female students were more common than male students: 52% versus 44%.
-(The sex of 5% of the fall 2012 entering cohort was unknown.)
+Female students were more common than male students: 52% versus 48%.

-Enrollment intensity is based on all observed enrollments between fall 2012 and June 2018 (exclusive of summer and short terms).
-Seven in every ten (70%) first-time 4-year, non-profit private institution students were enrolled in postsecondary exclusively full time.
-Nearly three in every ten (29%) had mixed enrollments, meaning they alternated between full- and part-time enrollments.
+Enrollment intensity is based on all observed enrollments between fall 2014 and June 2020 (exclusive of summer and short terms).
+Over seven in every ten (72%) first-time 4-year, non-profit private institution students were enrolled in postsecondary exclusively full time.
+Over two in every ten (27%) had mixed enrollments, meaning they alternated between full- and part-time enrollments.
 Few students—1%—had exclusively part time enrollments.

 These patterns have large impacts on the 4-year private completion rate: students who enroll full time are more likely to persist in their enrollments and significantly more likely to complete a degree within six years.